Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Identification and estimation

-To formalize the asymptotic properties of $\hat{\Psi}^*_t$, we introduce some additional notation.
-Let $\mathbb{P}_n$ denote the empirical measure (i.e., the sample average).
-For a function $f(O)$ of the data $O$, we write $\mathbb{P}\{f(O)\} = \int f(O)\mathbb{P}(O)dO$, where $\mathbb{P}(O)$ is the data density.
-Importantly, $\mathbb{P}\{\hat{f}(O)\}$ averages over $O$, rather than over the estimator $\hat{f}$.
-When the propensity score is consistently estimated at parametric rate (e.g., as a sample proportion), we have the following asymptotic result (with proof given in Appendix D). \begin{theorem} For a randomized treatment $A$, $\sqrt{n}\left(\hat{\Psi}^*_t-\Psi_t\right)$ converges to a mean zero normal distribution with variance equal to the variance of (\ref{PLOTestEIFsp}), when the following conditions are satisfied: \begin{enumerate} \item The propensity score is consistently estimated at $\sqrt{n}$-rate (e.g., as a sample proportion) and all other nuisance parameters are estimated on a sample independent of the one on which $\hat{\Psi}^*_\tau$ is evaluated (e.g., using cross-fitting), and \item the following convergence conditions hold for $a=0,1$:
+When using a $n^{1/2}$-consistent estimator of the propensity score, this estimator has the following asymptotic properties (proof given in Appendix B). \begin{theorem} $\sqrt{n}\left(\hat{\Phi}^*_t-\Phi_t\right)$ converges to a mean zero normal distribution with variance equal to the variance of (\ref{CPLOTestEIFsp}), when the following conditions are satisfied: \begin{enumerate} \item The propensity score is consistently estimated at $\sqrt{n}$-rate (e.g., as a sample proportion when $A\indep L$) and all other nuisance parameters are estimated on a sample independent to the one on which $\hat{\Phi}^*_\tau$ is evaluated (e.g., using cross-fitting), \item $p_{a,s}(L)\mu_{1,s,s}(L)$, $p_{a,s-1}(L)\mu_{1,s,s-1}(L)$ and $p_{a,s}(L)$ are $O_p(1)$ for $a=0,1$ and $s=0,1,\ldots,\tau$, \item the following terms are $o_p(1)$ for $a=0,1$: